markjulmar/mvvmhelpers/Julmar.Wpf.Helpers/Readme.txt

 Added ability to turn off drag adorner for ItemsControlDragDropBehavior Added ServiceReplacement test project + unit tests from blog Fixes for EditingViewModel, also extended with more interception hooks.

+4.10 6/15/2012
+Refactored some of the services to be more inline with the internal metro/Win8 version.
+Merged .NET 3.5/4.0 set together